“For to you it has been granted on behalf of Christ, not only to believe in Him, but also to suffer for His sake,”

 There is an attitude among Christians that somehow they are supposed to be exempt from suffering.
 This passage says God has designed suffering in the life of the believer so that he or she will represent Jesus Christ in it.

-Verse 28 indicates that when we share our faith people will “stand against” us (literal meaning of “adversaries”).
+Verse 28 indicates that when we share our faith, people will “stand against” us (the literal meaning of “adversaries” in v.28).
 Christians will face opposition when we share our faith.